-10.1.3 Precinct Plans
+9.1.2 Precinct Plans

 A secondary plan may represent a large geographic area.
 To enable detailed planning and realize specific objectives for the area (e.g., housing, employment, community infrastructure, growth management, etc.) the secondary plan may be divided into precinct plan areas.
-These plans are prepared, in cooperation with landowners, and approved by the City to help coordinate and integrate land use development, urban design requirements, infrastructure and transportation improvements.
+These plans are prepared to help coordinate and integrate land use development, urban design requirements, infrastructure and transportation improvements.

-A precinct plan is a non-statutory policy document approved by Council that further articulates the policies of this Plan and a secondary plan.
-It outlines specific development principles and guidelines at a level of detail not possible within the broader Official Plan and secondary plans creating a link between Plan policies and comprehensive block plans, zoning by-law provisions and standards.
+A precinct plan is a non-statutory policy document endorsed by Council that further articulates the policies of this Plan and a secondary plan.
+It outlines specific development principles and guidelines at a level of detail not possible within the broader Plan creating a link between Plan policies and zoning by-law provisions and standards.
 They may also assist in delineating phasing requirements for the secondary plan area.

-- To prepare and approve precinct plans, in cooperation with landowners, prior to development approval for sites within a secondary plan area, as deemed appropriate that shall: - a) implement the requirements of background studies prepared for the area: - b) provide detailed guidance on matters such as: - i. environmental protection and enhancement; - ii. targets for new housing by unit type, tenure and affordability; - iii. parks and open space - iii. land use, height and density, and development criteria; - iv. urban design objectives for streets and blocks, streetscape, parks and open space, built form, height and massing; - vi. transportation, water and wastewater, and community infrastructure requirements at full build-out; - vii. sustainable development practices; - viii. access points and connections; - ix. phasing requirements; and - x. any other requirement as deemed appropriate; and - c) provide a framework for development approvals and comprehensive block plans, where deemed appropriate.
+- 9.1.2.1 To prepare and endorse precinct plans prior to development approval for sites within a secondary plan area, intensification areas or other areas as deemed appropriate that shall: - a) implement the requirements of background studies prepared for the area; - b) provide detailed guidance on matter such as: - i. land use and density distribution; - ii. environmental protection and enhancement; - iii. urban design objectives for built form, streetscape components and the urban forest; - iv. affordable and shared housing targets; - v. parks and open space; - vi. transportation, water and wastewater, and community infrastructure requirements at full build-out; - vii. sustainable development practices; - viii. access points and connections; - ix. phasing requirements; and - x. any other requirement as deemed appropriate; and - c) provide a framework for development approvals.